BIMsense/BIM_data_template/README.md

 ## The data explained

 1. Uses the [UK Uniclass2015](https://toolkit.thenbs.com/articles/classification#classificationtablescodes).
-Uniclass codes both Pr - Products and Ss - Systmes (where applicable) should be applied to objects within a model.
+Uniclass codes both Pr - Products and Ss - Systems (where applicable) should be applied to objects within a model.
 2. Objects within the model should be correctly identified as the correct Ifc entity, for example all windows should be an IfcWindow entity.
 3. The identified property sets follow where possible those available within the Ifc framework
 4. Uuses the [RIBA plan of work](https://www.architecture.com/knowledge-and-resources/resources-landing-page/riba-plan-of-work) project stages